samsquire/compiler/README.md

 a compiler backend for amd64 x86_64

-[This is barebones toy proof of implementation](https://replit.com/@Chronological/Compiler2#main.py) but my backend can compile the following AST.
+[This is barebones toy proof of implementation (replit link)](https://replit.com/@Chronological/Compiler3#main.py) (or main.py in this repository) but my backend can compile the following AST.
 It has no name, it's for learning assembly and compilation development.
 I hope it shall be useful to you.

 ```
     program = Main(